 Generally, pension benefits increase annually as a result of an additional year of credited service and related compensation for plan participants.
-The value of the pension benefits increased significantly in 2020 and 2019, primarily due to the decrease in interest rates year over year.
+The value of the pension benefits can also be significantly impacted by changes in interest rates as of the measurement date.